7 Procurement Leadership Qualities You Need to Build an Effective Procurement Team

 #1.
 Attitude First

-Although the reports highlight different key traits and focus areas, none of the reports seem to focus on attitude.
+You will find many reports and research on procurement key traits and focus areas, however very few reports seem to focus on attitude.

 Attitude is internal to a person and ultimately motivation comes from within.